Chikungunya in India

 • Vaccination against chikungunya is recommended for people aged 18 years or older who are traveling to a destination with a current chikungunya outbreak.

 • The vaccine should not be given to people with weakened immune systems or who have had a serious allergic reaction to any part of the vaccine.
-If you are pregnant, reconsider travel to the state of Telangana, India, particularly if you are close to delivering your baby.
+If you are pregnant, reconsider travel to the affected states, particularly if you are close to delivering your baby.
 Mothers infected around the time of delivery can pass the virus to their baby before or during delivery.
 Newborns infected in this way or by a mosquito bite are at risk for severe illness, including poor long-term outcomes.

 • In general, vaccination against chikungunya should be deferred until after delivery.
 However, when the risk of infection is high and exposure cannot be avoided, pregnant travelers should discuss with their healthcare provider the potential risks (to themselves and their babies) of chikungunya virus infection, and the potential benefits and risks of vaccination, so that vaccination can be considered.